statbit/homebridge-nest-cam/README.md

       "password": "",
       "useOMX": false
     }

+### If you are on the nest beta, use the following:

+    {
+      "platform": "Nest-cam",
+      "username": "",
+      "password": "",
+      "useOMX": false,
+      "useBeta": true
+    }

 On Raspberry Pi you might want to use OMX for transcoding as CPU on the board is too slow.
 In that case, make sure the ffmpeg you installed has `h264_omx` support.
 There are [pre-compiled deb](https://github.com/legotheboss/homebridge-camera-ffmpeg-omx) online if you don't want to compile one yourself.